-The Remarketing Agents May Purchase Bonds for Their Own Account inventory in order to achieve a successful remarketing of the Bonds (i.e., because there otherwise are not enough buyers to purchase the Bonds) or for other reasons.
+The Remarketing Agents are permitted, but not obligated, to purchase the tendered Bonds for their own account.
+The Remarketing Agents, in their sole discretion, may acquire tendered Bonds for their own inventory in order to achieve a successful remarketing of the Bonds (i.e., because there otherwise are not enough buyers to purchase the Bonds) or for other reasons.
 However, the Remarketing Agents are not obligated to purchase Bonds and may cease doing so at any time without notice.
 The Remarketing Agents may also make a market in the Bonds by purchasing and selling such Bonds other than in connection with an optional tender and remarketing.
 Such purchases and sales may be at or below par.
 However, the Remarketing Agents are not required to make a market in the Bonds.
 If the Remarketing Agents purchase Bonds for their own account, they may offer those Bonds at a discount to par to some investors.
 The Remarketing Agents may also sell any Bonds they have purchased to one or more affiliated investment vehicles for collective ownership or enter into derivative arrangements with affiliates or others in order to reduce its exposure to the Bonds.
 The purchase of Bonds by the Remarketing Agents may create the appearance that there is greater third-party demand for the Bonds in the market than is actually the case.
 The practices described above also may reduce the supply of Bonds that may be tendered in a remarketing.